lowellbander/examShare/README.md

 exams indexed by classes, year, quarter, and professor

-syncs with the [teacher](https://github.com/lowellbander/teacher) so that you can see what exams were like when professors got certain reviews
+syncs with [teacher](https://github.com/lowellbander/teacher) so that you can see what exams were like when professors got certain reviews